A Mac category report

 Donationware · macOS, Windows · itch.io · since 2020

 Desktop Goose is less a companion and more a small creature that actively ruins your day.
 A cartoon goose wanders across your screen, drops memes on your wallpaper, and occasionally steals the mouse cursor.
 Aggression is configurable via a config.goos file.
-It has been around since 2020, is donationware, and the Mac build still runs — expect standard Gatekeeper prompts on first launch.
+The official itch.io page still offers Mac version 0.22 for macOS 10.10 or later on a name-your-own-price basis.
+We verified the listing, not the build on current macOS.

 Best for